German government boosts funding to states for refugees

 Merkel told the German parliament earlier on Thursday that the European Union needed the support of the United States, Russia and countries in the Middle East to help tackle the underlying causes of the refugee crisis.

-Merkel has been criticized by some eastern EU neighbors for what they see as actions that have fueled the influx of people trying to reach Germany.
+Merkel has herself been criticised by some eastern EU neighbours for what they see as actions that have fuelled the influx of people trying to reach Germany.

-Finance Minister Wolfgang Schaeuble said he still aimed to maintain a balanced budget next year.
-Some lawmakers have questioned whether that will be possible given the rising costs associated with the migrant crisis.
+Merkel and Finance Minister Wolfgang Schaeuble still aim to achieve a balanced budget this year and next, but some lawmakers have questioned whether that will be possible in 2016 given the rising costs.

-Schaeuble said looking after the refugees took priority over everything else but it was still his intention to try to stick to his target.

-"We have a clear commitment to get by without taking on new debt and tax increases," he told ARD German television.

-Business leaders and the government have said migration can help counter the effects of an aging population and prevent longer-term shortages in the German labor markets.
+Business leaders and the government say that migration can help to counter the effects of an ageing population and prevent longer-term shortages in the German labour markets.

-(Reporting by Holger Hansen and Michael Nienaber; Writing by Madeline Chambers and Keith Weir; Editing by Toni Reinhold)
+(Reporting by Holger Hansen and Michael Nienaber; Writing by Madeline Chambers and Keith Weir)